+TREDOLLINE NUMBER OF DEFNOUS MOVEMENTS (INTITITE TEDOFTING DEFIOR TO
-Item 1 Report the number of persons movements during the reporting period for

-each unique combination of:
+Report the number of persons movements during the reporting period for each unique combination of:

 • sex;

-• age ;
+• age;

 policy or person movement reason;

-private hospital insurance product tier; policy treatment type;
+• private hospital insurance product tier;

+• policy treatment type;

 geographical area; and

 • psychiatric care waiting period exemption.

+The gay antique and

 The sex options are:

 • female;

 • male;

-• other ; and
+• other; and

-• not stated or inadequately described.
+not stated or inadequately described.

 The policy or person movement reasons are:

 • discontinued;

 • new;

 • transfer from another fund;

 • transfer from another policy;

 • transfer from another state;

 • transfer to another policy; and

 • transfer to another state.